IBM/CodeEngine/thumbnail/README.md

 In this last portion of the tutorial we'll be making the final migration to our application.
-As of now the application is more robust than it was when we first strarted.
+As of now the application is more robust than it was when we first started.
 It can save the images and thumbnails, it can support processing images regardless of how they are put into our datastore, and it can process the entire bucket of them at will via our batch job.
 However, the batch job process is a bit too manual for our needs.
 We could